What commercial & industrial cleaning machines do professional carpet cleaners use?

 For the professional cleaning of commercial carpet types, the best machines to use are low moisture carpet cleaning machines or a multi-system cleaning machine.

+Low moisture carpet deep cleaning methods do not require airflow through the carpet backing to work effectively so these methods can deliver safer superior cleaning results, very quick dry times and dramatically reduce cleaning time when compared with hot water extraction cleaning.
 A professional Multi-system carpet cleaning machine gives the professional carpet cleaner the capability to switch between different cleaning methods suited to different carpet types, conditions and constructions within minutes whilst on site, including low moisture carpet cleaning, hot water extraction, combination cleaning and hard floor cleaning.

 The cleaning capabilities of hot water extraction, provided by commercial carpet extraction machines, are dramatically hindered on most commercial low profile carpet types with impervious backings and often result in, over wetting, wick back and potential damage including tile tenting.
 Many experienced professional carpet cleaners prefer to low moisture deep clean commercial carpet tiles.
 Other maintenance methods used, to name a few, are shampooing, Encap or carpet skimming which can achieve a quick optical surface clean.